Safety is a Priority at All Fire Up.

-- The Department of Natural Resources and Mines is the regulating body in Queensland and we adhere to their specifications in regard to separation distances between crowds and buildings etc, and where possible we double these distances to increase the safety margin.
+- The Department of Natural Resources and Mines is the regulating body in Queensland, and we adhere to their specifications regarding separation distances between crowds and buildings etc. and where possible we double these distances to increase the safety margin.

 - Crowd control is managed with barriers to restrict entry to the firing zone and signage is used to notify spectators where the firing site is and what time firing will take place.
 We keep the firing area secure until there is no risk involved.

-- AFU checks and cleans site after firing and most times will visit site next morning to make sure of cleanup and site was left as we found it.
+- AFU checks and cleans site after firing and most times will visit the site next morning to make sure of cleanup and area was left as we found it.

-- All firework content is transported to the sight in strict accordance with the AEC., in a fully licensed and approved trailer for the transportation of explosives.
+- All firework content transports with strict accordance with the AEC., in a fully licensed and approved trailer for the transportation of explosives.

 - All Fired Up Fireworks stores fireworks at the government storage magazine at Helidon.